B&G Foods (NYSE:BGS) Issues FY 2022 Earnings Guidance

 B&G Foods (NYSE:BGS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $1.08-$1.28 for the period, compared to the consensus EPS estimate of $1.62.
+The company provided earnings per share guidance of $1.08-$1.28 for the period, compared to the consensus earnings per share estimate of $1.62.
 The company issued revenue guidance of $2.10 billion-$2.14 billion, compared to the consensus revenue estimate of $2.13 billion.

-B&G Foods (NYSE:BGS – Get Rating) last posted its quarterly earnings data on Thursday, August 4th.
-The company reported $0.07 earnings per share for the quarter, missing analysts’ consensus estimates of $0.27 by ($0.20).
-B&G Foods had a return on equity of 10.12% and a net margin of 1.90%.
-The company had revenue of $479.00 million for the quarter, compared to analyst estimates of $480.51 million.
-During the same quarter in the prior year, the company posted $0.41 earnings per share.
-The business’s revenue was up 3.1% on a year-over-year basis.
-As a group, research analysts forecast that B&G Foods will post 1.13 earnings per share for the current fiscal year.
+B&G Foods (NYSE:BGS – Get Rating) last posted its earnings results on Thursday, August 4th.
+The company reported $0.07 EPS for the quarter, missing the consensus estimate of $0.27 by ($0.20).
+B&G Foods had a net margin of 1.90% and a return on equity of 10.12%.
+The firm had revenue of $479.00 million during the quarter, compared to the consensus estimate of $480.51 million.
+During the same quarter in the prior year, the business posted $0.41 earnings per share.
+B&G Foods’s revenue for the quarter was up 3.1% compared to the same quarter last year.
+As a group, research analysts anticipate that B&G Foods will post 1.13 earnings per share for the current fiscal year.

 B&G Foods Announces Dividend

-A number of research firms have recently issued reports on BGS.
-Credit Suisse Group dropped their target price on shares of B&G Foods to $20.00 in a report on Tuesday, August 9th.
-Piper Sandler upped their target price on shares of B&G Foods from $23.00 to $27.00 and gave the stock a neutral rating in a report on Tuesday, August 2nd.
-StockNews.com lowered shares of B&G Foods from a hold rating to a sell rating in a report on Saturday, August 13th.
-Seaport Res Ptn reissued a neutral rating on shares of B&G Foods in a report on Friday, August 5th.
-Finally, BMO Capital Markets dropped their price objective on shares of B&G Foods from $29.00 to $21.00 and set a market perform rating for the company in a report on Monday, August 8th.
-Two analysts have rated the stock with a sell rating and three have given a hold rating to the company’s stock.
-According to data from MarketBeat.com, B&G Foods has a consensus rating of Hold and an average price target of $22.67.
+Several equities analysts recently commented on BGS shares.
+Piper Sandler boosted their target price on B&G Foods from $23.00 to $27.00 and gave the stock a neutral rating in a research report on Tuesday, August 2nd.
+Seaport Res Ptn reissued a neutral rating on shares of B&G Foods in a research note on Friday, August 5th.
+Credit Suisse Group reduced their price target on B&G Foods to $20.00 in a report on Tuesday, August 9th.
+BMO Capital Markets reduced their target price on B&G Foods from $29.00 to $21.00 and set a market perform rating on the stock in a report on Monday, August 8th.
+Finally, StockNews.com downgraded B&G Foods from a hold rating to a sell rating in a research note on Saturday, August 13th.
+Two investment analysts have rated the stock with a sell rating and three have assigned a hold rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and a consensus target price of $22.67.

 Institutional Investors Weigh In On B&G Foods